stevecrozz/lithostech.com/_posts/2024-02-18-improved-garage-door-automation.markdown

   class: "img-float-right"
 %}
-So the potential measured between the yellow and gray wires is 0 when the door is closed and +5V when closed.
-The potential between the brown and gray wires is 0 when the door is open and +5V when the door not open.
+So the potential measured between the yellow and gray wires is 0 when the door is fully open and +5V when not fully open.
+The potential between the brown and gray wires is 0 when the door is fully closed and +5V when the door not fully closed.
 So with these three contacts, and the two inputs on the Shelly Uni, we can know when the door is fully open, when it is fully closed and when it is neither.

 {%
   responsive_image path: static/img/full/2023/grommetted.jpg